liqotech/liqo/docs/pages/User/GettingStarted/demo_k8s_on_desktop.md

 ---
-title: Demo/Tutorial with KubernetesOnDesktop
+title: Demo with KubernetesOnDesktop
 weight: 4
 ---

 ## Introduction
-In this demo/tutorial we will show you how to install [liqo](https://liqo-io) on two [k3s](https://k3s.io/) clusters from scratch and then run a real application ([KubernetesOnDesktop](#about-kubernetesondesktop)) by using the foreign cluster.
+This tutorial shows how to install [Liqo](https://liqo-io) on two [k3s](https://k3s.io/) clusters from scratch and then run a real application on the foreign cluster.

-The goal is to offload the (blender) application execution from a cluster to another one (e.g. to cluster that has a NVIDIA graphic card).
-See the schema below:
+In particular, we use a desktop application that has been _cloudified_ with the [KubernetesOnDesktop](#about-kubernetesondesktop) project.
+In a nutshell, traditional applications are divided in a backend (running the actual application) and a frontend, running a the GUI.
+This enables our applications to be executed also on a remote machine, while keeping its GUI locally.
+For more details, look at the the [KubernetesOnDesktop](#about-kubernetesondesktop) documentation.

+In this tutorial we will offload [Blender](https://www.blender.org/), a graphical application that runs much faster if the hosting computer has a powerful GPU, on a remote cluster according to the schema below:

 ![](/images/k8s-on-desktop-demo/introduction_schema.svg)

+Obviously, for the purpose of the demo it would be better if the remote machine features an NVIDIA graphic card, while the local machine can be a traditional laptop.
-To be more specific, we will try to execute a blender `pod` in a *foreign cluster* (that is represented in the *local cluster* as a *virtual node* named `liqo-<...>`) and a viewer `pod` in the *local cluster*.
+To be more specific, we will execute a Blender `pod` in a *foreign cluster* (that is represented in the *local cluster* as a *virtual node* named `liqo-<...>`) and a viewer `pod` in the *local cluster*.

-N.B.:
-From now on, when we'll talk about "*local cluster*" we'll refer to the one that will run the `cloudify` script ([see afterwards](#about-kubernetesondesktop)), and when we'll talk about "*foreign cluster*" we'll refer to the other one.
+**Note**: from now on, when we'll talk about "*local cluster*" we'll refer to the one that will run the `cloudify` script ([see afterwards](#about-kubernetesondesktop)), and when we'll talk about "*foreign cluster*" we'll refer to the other one.

 ## Installation of the required software
 To install all the required software we need to follow this steps:

 1. [Install k3s](#install-k3s) in both clusters;
 2. [Install liqo](#install-liqo) in both clusters;
-3. [Install KubernetesOnDesktop](#install-kubernetesondesktop) just in one of the clusters (the so called *local cluster*).
+3. [Install KubernetesOnDesktop](#install-kubernetesondesktop) in the *local cluster*.
+Note that the foreign cluster simply runs a vanilla Liqo, without any other software.

 ### Install k3s
-Assuming you already have two linux (we tested it with Ubuntu Desktop 20.04 LTS) machine or Virtual Machine up and running in the same subnet, we can install [k3s](https://k3s.io/) by using the official script as you can see in [K3s Quick-Start Guide](https://rancher.com/docs/k3s/latest/en/quick-start/).
-So, you only need to run the following:
+Assuming you already have two Linux machines (or Virtual Machines) up and running in the same LAN, we can install [k3s](https://k3s.io/) by using the official script as documented in the [K3s Quick-Start Guide](https://rancher.com/docs/k3s/latest/en/quick-start/).
+So, you only need to run the following command:

 ```bash
 curl -sfL https://get.k3s.io | sh -
 ```

+A tiny customization of the above default install is required for [liqo](https://liqo.io) to work.
-When the script ends, to make [liqo](https://liqo.io) work properly, you need to modify the `/etc/systemd/system/k3s.service` file by adding the `--kube-apiserver-arg anonymous-auth=true` service execution parameter.
-You can do this by executing the following:
+When the script ends, you need to modify the `/etc/systemd/system/k3s.service` file by adding the `--kube-apiserver-arg anonymous-auth=true` service execution parameter as in the following command:

 ```bash
 sudo sed -i "s#server#server --kube-apiserver-arg anonymous-auth=true#" /etc/systemd/system/k3s.service
 ```

-{{%expand "After this operation, your `k3s.service` file should look like this:" %}}
+{{%expand "After this operation, your `k3s.service` file should look like the following:" %}}

 ```
 [Unit]